hariszaf/microbetag/docs/installation.md

     Academic license - for non-commercial use only - expires 2025-04-15
 ```

-### .. on a container
+#### .. on a container

-When you are using `microbetag` stand-alone tool as a container, you will need a different kind of Gurobi license,
+When you are using `microbetag` stand-alone tool as a container,
+you will need a different kind of Gurobi license,
-one called **Web License Service (WLS)** [Gurobi license](https://www.gurobi.com/downloads/).
+one called
+<a href="https://www.gurobi.com/downloads/" target="_blank">**Web License Service (WLS)**</a>
+Gurobi license.

+You may find the following
+<a href="https://support.gurobi.com/hc/en-us/community/posts/4406485885841-Installing-Gurobi-on-a-Docker-container-Ubuntu" target="_blank">link</a>
-You may find the following [link](https://support.gurobi.com/hc/en-us/community/posts/4406485885841-Installing-Gurobi-on-a-Docker-container-Ubuntu) useful on how to do that.
+useful on how to do that.

 After you get your WLS, it will be again be a `gurobi.lic` file, you need to **mount** it on the `microbetag` container.